Jayman2000/jasons-rhel-config/INSTALL.md

 Linux on meets [RHEL 9’s system requirements](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/performing_a_standard_rhel_9_installation/index#system-requirements-reference_installing-RHEL).
 2. Make sure you have a copy of the `ks.cfg` file that’s in the root of this repository.
-3. Download a RHEL 9 installation DVD image.
+3. Make sure that you have a RHEL 9 installation DVD image.
 4. Verify the integrity of that image.
 5. Follow [these instructions](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/performing_an_advanced_rhel_9_installation/starting-kickstart-installations_installing-rhel-as-an-experienced-user#starting-a-kickstart-installation-automatically-using-a-local-volume_starting-kickstart-installations).